 Sometimes the red disk in the Time Timer PLUS can stop moving.
 If this happens, view the video below and try the following:

 - Make sure that the clear lens that covers the face and red disk is completely snapped down.
 This lens must be fully snapped down and snuggly fitting in order for the red disk to move smoothly.
 The clear lens cover is intentionally designed to be removable.
-In the event the lens were to crack or break due to an accident, only the lens needs replaced rather than the entire timer.
+In the event the lens was to crack or break due to an accident, only the lens needs replaced rather than the entire timer.

 - If the disk still won't move on its own, rotate the red disk clockwise from 0 to 60 and keep rotating it back and forth.
 This will clear any dust or debris that may have become trapped under the disk.
 Now, rotate the disk counterclockwise until the disk is all the way back to 0.

 - If both fixes listed above do not work, you may need to replace the battery.
 If the Time Timer PLUS needs a new battery, the disk will not move.